-In order to make all the repairs NYCHA needs nearly $17 billion.
+In order to make all the repairs NYCHA needs more than $32 billion.

-Funding generated through RAD will help NYCHA make repairs:
+Funding generated through PACT will help NYCHA make repair such as:

-Comprehensive mold remediation and projects that could include roof replacements or facades
+Comprehensive mold remediation and projects that could include roof replacements or facade upgrades

 New kitchens, bathrooms and flooring, renovated hallways and stairwells